abdullin/seq/Readme.md

 ## How it works

-You can define expectations on objects (e.g. API responses or expected events) by creating an instance of `seq.Map`.
+You can define expectations on objects (e.g. API responses or expected events) by creating an instance of `seq.Map`, which is provided by the package `github.com/abdullin/seq`.

 Maps can be nested or they could have flat paths.
 Values could be represented with strings, primitive types, instances of `seq.Map` or JSON-serializable objects.